manuelkiessling/nodebeginner.org/content/_index.md

 Just like we called the `log` function on `console` before, we can now call a function `log` on our own `politeConsole` (which in turn calls `console.log`` of course).

 This code can be improved, though.
-We already saw that Node.js supports version ES6 of JavaScript, which gives us *let* and *const*.
+We already saw that Node.js supports the ES6 language version of JavaScript, which gives us *let* and *const*.
 It also allows to write function declarations more succinctly, and instead of concatenating strings with the `+` operator, we can use string templates using the backtick operator `` ` ``:

 ```javascript
 const politeConsole = {